July, 2008

 To attack a territory (the Attack button must be enabled):

-(1) Press F4 or click on the Attack button,
+(1) click on the Attack button,

 (2) click on a territory to attack from (a country you own, > 1 armies)